miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 * Stack Overflow
 * "Learn Python"

+*Please also propose more workflow tools*

 #### Code management, deployment, collaborations 15:30 - 16:00

 JY will outline coding environments.
 How to manage one's own code; how to deploy, make it into public (probably several different channels); advantage of open source development; how to collaborate with other analysts / developers with similar interests.

+**HOMEWORK**

+Please complete the homework in another document **"Setting up a Java development environment for Fiji and friends.md"**

 ## Coding & Libraries, Feb 12 (Sun) - 13 (Mon)